Jahawn-Wen/CAMeL-reID/README.md

 ## Models and Weights

+The models have been released.
-The checkpoints will comming soon.
+The checkpoints have been released at [Baidu Yun](https://pan.baidu.com/s/1lp0MyThgf7Shdv3PH2_tig?pwd=tq35)[tq35]！

 ## Usage